Pectus excavatum: Notable cases

+Additionally, Eric Harris, an American mass murderer who perpetrated the Columbine High School massacre, had pectus excavatum.
+He had surgery at 12 and 13 to correct the deformity, but it was still visible during his autopsy.

-In animals
+In non-human animals

-Pectus excavatum is also known to occur in animals, e.g. the Munchkin breed of cat.
+Pectus excavatum is also known to occur in non-human animals, e.g. the Munchkin breed of cat.
 Some procedures used to treat the condition in animals have not been used in human treatments, such as the use of a cast with sutures wrapped around the sternum and the use of internal and external splints.
 These techniques are generally used in immature animals with flexible cartilage.